 At some point, the bridge that carried the Dixie’s older alignment was demolished.
 The brick road begins east of where the bridge was.
 This entire alignment through New Ross was surely once paved in brick, but this remnant is all that’s left.
 It provides access to one property.
 The resulting ultra low traffic is certainly why this segment has never been covered in asphalt.

-When you zoom the map in a little closer, another bridge becomes visible U was hoping to see it, but couldn’t find a way that didn’t involve trespassing.
+When you zoom the map in a little closer, another bridge becomes visible.
+I was hoping to see it, but couldn’t find a way that didn’t involve trespassing.
 Fortunately, someone on Bridgehunter.com photographed it; see it here.
-If you go back to the previous map, you can see how the road used to be aligned to cross this bridge.
-My guess is that when the Dixie Highway was paved in bricks, probably during the 1920s, this old bridge was for whatever reason judged insufficient.
-A newer bridge (I’m betting a pony truss bridge, based on the Bridgehunter photos of the older bridge above) was built and the road realigned to use it.
+I used to think this was a road bridge on an even older alignment of the road, but now I think it was an Interurban bridge, and the old tracks have been removed.
 I wouldn’t be surprised if the old bridge is still used by the landowner.

 The brick road curves to cross the tracks squarely.
 There’s a little asphalt on either side of the tracks, I presume to smooth the crossing for drivers.

 Here’s the brick road as it heads due south toward modern US 136, which is at the Stop sign.

 To get Down the Road in your inbox or reader, click here to subscribe!